-In other words, the resentment you’re picking up on in your marriage might be real.
+In other words, the anger and resentment you’re picking up on in your marriage might be real.
 But it’s also possible that it’s more about you than anything your wife is doing that’s making you feel like she might hate you.
 What’s for sure is that worrying whether your wife hates you says a lot about you and your relationship.
 And it merits some unpacking.

 When Presumed Hatred Might Be All in Your Head